Methodology

 Data collection

-Schools accessed the assessment on the MTC service via DfE Sign-in.
+Schools accessed the assessment on the MTC service via DfE Sign-in (opens in a new tab).

-The multiplication tables check assessment was administered by schools between 5 and 23 June 2023.
+The multiplication tables check assessment was administered by schools between 3 and 21 June 2024.
 The check is an online digital assessment and the results are automatically collected and scored by the system.

 Data processing